danfein/Weather-Wand/README.md

 The Weather Wand!

-A small wand that light a LED (or set of LEDs) in response to temperature .
+A small wand that lights a LED (or set of LEDs) in response to temperature .

 Hot and cold are determined by the standard deviation from the average of the 50 most recent temperature samples.